toddiHH/backup_files_directory/README.md

 This addon has been tested with Concrete5.6.1.2 (it might work with lower versions, but we haven't tried it yet).

 ## Installation
- 1. Download the ZIP of this repository or clone it.
+ 1. Download the ZIP of this repository (or clone it).
- 2. Copy the `/packages/backup_files_directory` folder from the unzipped / cloned project into your site's `/packages/ directory`.
+ 2. Copy the `/packages/backup_files_directory` folder from the unzipped / cloned project into your site's `/packages/` directory.
  3. Install the addon via your site's "Install" (a.k.a.
 "Add Functionality") dashboard page.

 ## How It Works
 Once installed, you will see a new dashboard page called "Backup Files Directory" in the `System & Settings > Backup & Restore` section.
 From this dashboard page, you can click "Create New Backup" to create a ZIP file of your site's `/files/` directory.
 If you leave the "and a database backup too" box checked, it will also create a database backup which will then be included in the new backup ZIP file (in the `/files/backups/` directory).
-After you've downloaded your site backup, it is **HIGHLY** recommended that you delete the backup (and probably go and delete the database backup as well from `System & Settings > Backup & Restore > Backup Database` dashboard page).
+After you've downloaded your site backup, it is **HIGHLY** recommended that you delete the backup (and probably go and delete the database backup as well from the `System & Settings > Backup & Restore > Backup Database` dashboard page).

 ## Details
 The ZIP file contains all of the contents of your site's `/files/` directory (and subdirectories), *EXECPT* the following:

  * Contents of the `/files/cache/` directory
- * Contents of the `/files/tmp/' directory
+ * Contents of the `/files/tmp/` directory
  * Contents of the `/files/trash/` directory

-Also note that we temporarily change the file permissions of all database backup SQL files in `/files/backups/` to `666`, then change them all back to `000` after the backup has been completed.
+Also note that we temporarily change the file permissions of all database backup files in `/files/backups/` to `666` before adding them to the ZIP archive, and then change them back to `000` afterwards.

 ##Security
 The most important thing to note is that you should absolutely, positively, under no circumstances leave site backups on your live server!